Large kelpfish: Taxonomy

 The large kelpfish was first formally described in 1860 by the German born British ichthyologist Albert Günther with the type locality given as the Swan River and Erub on the western coast of Australia, an error, this is outside of the known range of this species.
-The specific name marmoratus means “marbled” a reference to the pattern of colouration on this fish’s body.
+The specific name marmoratus means "marbled" a reference to the pattern of colouration on this fish's body.
+C. marmoratus is a part of the infra class Teleostei, which are the modern ray-finned fishes.
+This is an incredibly diverse subclass in the larger class Actinopterygii.
+These fish are termed "ray-finned fish" due to their flexible rays.
+Rays are transparent, flexible fins on the sides, top, and bottom of a fish.
+These are adaptations used for hydrodynamics and maneuverability in the water.

 Description

 The large kelpfish has a pointed snout and a small mouth.
 There are 14-15 spines and 16-20 soft rays in the dorsal fin while the anal fin contains 3 spines and 6-8 soft rays.
 The maximum standard length recorded is 40 cm.
 It has large pectoral fins with the upper rays being branched and the lower ones being unbranched and robust.
 The colour of the body can be grey, brown, green or pinkish and the head and body are covered in small white spots, with the body having large dark blotches.